 Paul's education did not make him set apart for God's good use, God's mercy did (1 Timothy 1:16).
 Paul also warned others about relying on the knowledge of the world without the truth of God.
 For example, in 2 Timothy 3 he warned about what people would be like in the last days—"… lovers of self, lovers of money, proud, arrogant, abusive, disobedient to their parents, ungrateful, unholy, heartless, unappeasable, slanderous, without self-control, brutal, not loving good, treacherous, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, having the appearance of godliness, but denying its power.
 Avoid such people" (2 Timothy 3:2–5).
 He went on to write, "For among them are those who creep into households and capture weak women, burdened with sins and led astray by various passions, always learning and never able to arrive at a knowledge of the truth" (2 Timothy 3:6–7).
 When our learning is not grounded in the reality and truth of God, it is ultimately of little use.

 Again, this is not to say that education is a bad thing.
-God created our world, and learning about Him, the world He created, other people, ways we can live and work in the world, etc. are good things.
-But education is most beneficial in so far as it enables us to carry out God's purposes for our lives, to love others well, to advance His kingdom, and to prompt our worship of Him.
+God created our world, and learning about Him, the world He created, other people, and ways we can live and work in the world are good things.
+Consider, for example, the importance of mathematics or agriculture or technology or medical knowledge and the impacts those have on people's daily lives.
+Or consider how a knowledge of history can broaden understanding of society and better inform decisions.
+Or think of the ways knowledge of different languages can help us better communicate, or how education in artistic skill can help us convey God's beauty for others to rejoice in.
+Work is part of God's good creation (Genesis 1:28–29; 2:15).
+Whether paid or unpaid, we all work in some way.
+And whether a specific degree or certification is required or not, all of our work requires some sort of education.
+Of course, education is most beneficial in so far as it enables us to carry out God's purposes for our lives, to love others well, to advance His kingdom, and to prompt our worship of Him.
+Again, all sorts of education can lead toward these ends.

 Off and on, the Church provided a solid basis for a godly education.
 The Reformer John Calvin argued for universal education, saying that every child should learn to read and write, gain abilities in math and understand religion.
 Martin Luther taught that teaching the Bible and the way the world worked would allow a growing relationship with God.
 In the 1780s the modern Sunday School movement began as Robert Raikes began teaching overlooked and poor children.
 Many of the oldest and most revered universities were started by Christians, including Yale, Harvard, Princeton, Oxford, and Cambridge.